-The reason, is that Syros is the administrative capital of the Cycladic islands, so there is always a mix of locals and tourists on vacation using the boats.
+The reason, is that Syros is the administrative capital of the Cycladic islands, so there is always a mix of locals and tourists on vacation using the boats all the year around.

 Typically, most travelers are looking for ferry schedules in the high season, which is roughly May through until October.
 During this period, there is one ferry a day sailing from Tinos to Syros, with occasional supplemental ferries on different days.

 You can check ferry schedules for Tinos Syros ferry crossings at: Ferryscanner

 The main ferry company operating the Tinos Syros route is Blue Star Ferries.
 They have a regular schedule with a daily 15.00 departure from Tinos.